Investing in Canadian REITs can be an excellent option for anyone looking to diversify their portfolio beyond stocks and bonds.

 Mike Heroux (the man behind DSR) has been writing about Real Estate Investment Trusts since they were first invented.
 Click here to see what DSR is all about and to take advantage of our exclusive MDJ lifetime discount.

 Taking Dividend Investing to the Next Level

-Dividend Stocks Rocks (DSR), is a highly recommend newsletter and product if you want to take your dividend investing to the next level .
-It is managed by my fellow blogger Mike from the Dividend Guy Blog since 2013.
+Dividend Stocks Rocks (DSR), is a highly recommended newsletter and product if you want to take your dividend investing to the next level .
+It has been managed by my fellow blogger Mike from the Dividend Guy Blog since 2013.

 DSR is not just a weekly newsletter with stock picks.
 It’s a program that will help you manage your portfolio and improve your results.
 You can first read our detailed DSR review, or sign up now by clicking the button below.

 What About Rising Interest Rates?

 There is much chatter these days about inflation and the potential of rising interest rates.
 It turns out that REITs might offer a good hedge against that risk.
 REITs could perform well as core stock markets and bonds take a hit.

 “Beginning in mid-2004, the Fed raised the federal funds rate 17 times, from 1.25% to 5.25%, during which time the U.S. annual gross domestic product increased from $11.5 trillion to $13.4 trillion.
 Over this period, REITs had a cumulative return of 57.9%, compared with just 15.5% for stocks and 5.9% for bonds.

 While the current environment is not identical, there are key similarities, including strong job growth, an expanding economy and a general expectation of higher interest rates.”